cbaretzky/BuildingEnergySimulation/README.md

 ```python
 building.sim_results
 ```
-contains a pandas Dataframe with all relevant quantities through the simulation timeframe and can be written to disk using the functionality integrated into pandas
+contains a pandas Dataframe with all relevant quantities throughout the simulation timeframe and can be written to disk using the functionality integrated into pandas
 ## How it works

-The idea is to model the energy flow as a directed graph from the given environmental factors (outer temperature, solar irradiane) to the available energy sources (Grid, Fuel).
+The idea is to model the energy flow as a directed graph from the given environmental factors (outer temperature, solar irradiance) to the available energy sources (grid, fuel).

 <img src="docs/_IMAGES/Graph.jpeg" width="1000"> __